cloudant-labs/graphdb-slate/source/graphdb.md

 ---
-title: GraphDB - API
+title: Graph Data Store - API

 language_tabs:
 #  - http
 #  - shell: curl
 #  - javascript: node.js
 #  - python

 ---

-## Getting started with the GraphDB service
+## Getting started with the Graph Data Store

-The GraphDB service provides a REST API that enables you to store your data in a [graph database](http://en.wikipedia.org/wiki/Graph_database).
+The Graph Data Store service provides a REST API that enables you to store your data in a [graph database](http://en.wikipedia.org/wiki/Graph_database).
-With nodes, edges, and properties, you can easily discover and explore the relationships in a property graph with index-free adjacency.
-The GraphDB service provides a graph-based NoSQL store that creates a rich and extensible representation of your data in an accessible way.
+You can easily discover and explore the relationships in a property graph with index-free adjacency using vertices, edges, and properties.
+The Graph Data Store provides a graph-based NoSQL store that creates a rich and extensible representation of your data in an accessible way.

 ### Learn more